miangelortiz/finalProject/README.md

-# finalProject
-Proyecto final Codespace Academy

 # ShareYours - a startup community

-Web donde podemos compartir nuestros proyectos e ideas para crear una red social de brainstorming.
+Final Project Codespace Academy.
+Web where we can share our projects and ideas to create a brainstorming social network.

+## Technologies
+React-Hooks
+Redux